“Thank you so much for providing our movement with this powerful tool that will contribute to the a better understanding of the approach worldwide.”

 THE FILM ABROAD – multilingual DVD

 The film was released in French theatres in Autumn 2017 (70 000 spectators) and in German theatres in Autumn 2018 (40 000 spectators).
-Thanks to Montessori associations, the film will be available for screenings and on DVD in early 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
+Thanks to Montessori associations, the film will be available for screenings and on DVDs by summer 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
 For now, we are striving to find partnerships in others countries.

 The movie will be released by First Run Features in the USA and Canada in 2019.